markwryan/modernizing-legacy-systems/PITCHME.md

 Reinforce Contracts

 Note:
-More obvious the contracts between pieces and how important they are to be clearly visibile and managed.
+More obvious the contracts between pieces and how important they are to be clearly visible and managed.
 The differences between method visibility, information sharing, APIs should be more clear between the internal components

 +++